JoelCupeles/Joel-Cupeles-Portfolio/README.md

 # Joel Cupeles Portfolio

 ## Description
-This project is a portfolio website that showcases the works of Joel Cupeles, a designer and developer.
+This project is a portfolio website that showcases the works of Joel Cupeles (Me), a designer and developer.
 The website is composed of several sections, including an about  section, a section displaying a portfolio of his works, and a contact section where visitors can reach out to Joel.

 ## Installation
 No installation is required for this project.